arthurcgusmao/arthurcgusmao.github.io/_posts/2017-06-18-jupyter-notebook-tips.md

 ## Fix installed packages not being imported

 Sometimes, when using conda, you may find that you're not able to import installed packages into your notebook.
-One of the reasons may be because Jupyter is not finding the correct kernel.
+One of the reasons may be because Jupyter is not using the correct kernel.

 To find out what kernel is being used, run (within the notebook):